Superman Smashes the Klan: Reception

 The A.V.
 Club highlighted that the book weaves personal stories within the historical context and tackles a lot of concepts "for a middle-grade book, from the capitalist roots of the Klan to immigration, but the creative team does it all with grace and careful intention.
 Even the character design feels thoughtful, as antagonists are drawn without many of the classic markers of villainy, making it clear that physical appearance has nothing to do with risks people pose.
 If readers didn't already have the foundation of Superman, they might be overwhelmed by all that, but because they enter Superman Smashes The Klan with clear expectations of who is right and what is wrong, they have more emotional and intellectual energy to absorb and process all of it".

 Reviews of the artwork were also positive.
-The AV Club highlighted Gurihiru's "very animated, kid-friendly art style" and The New York Times stated that "the vibrant visual world is controlled and inviting.
+The A.V.
+Club highlighted Gurihiru's "very animated, kid-friendly art style" and The New York Times stated that "the vibrant visual world is controlled and inviting.
 Despite the hilarity of Superman's enormous, almost frame-breaking body, Gurihiru's cross-cultural artistic approach avoids the gimmicky".
 The Washington Post wrote that the art "does a stellar job of heightening the story's drama".
 Entertainment Weekly highlighted that "Gurihiru's art pays tribute to the 40s fashion that listeners of the original radio broadcast would have been wearing, while also creating a timeless aesthetic".

 Superman Smashes the Klan was #1 on CBRs "10 Best DC Comics Of 2020" list – the article highlights that "the backmatter, in which personal experience with racism as he grew up, enhances the comic and brings a much needed real-world aspect to things".
 The backmatter essay by Yang was also published in Publishers Weekly and was their 15th "most-read articles on comics and graphic novels" in 2020.